buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

 r.List(ctx, myAppList, listOps)
 ```

-This will list all MyApp resources on the cluster that use a ConfigMap called myapp-staging-conf.
-Kubernetes client looks for MyApp resources in the cache by using an index key ("spec.config.configMapRef.name").
+This lists all MyApp resources that use the ConfigMap "myapp-staging-conf".
+The Kubernetes client searches the cache using the index key "spec.config.configMapRef.name".

-#### Finishing controller
+#### Finishing the Controller initialization

-Now, we are able to list MyApp resources based on ConfigMap they use.
-Therefore, we do not need to
+Now that we can list MyApp resources based on their associated ConfigMap, we can avoid unnecessary reconciliations.
+For example, when myapp-staging-conf is updated, we don't need to reconcile the myapp-dev resource since it uses a different ConfigMap.
-run reconciliation on every MyApp instance if they do not use updated ConfigMap.
-What I mean by that
-is if you update myapp-staging-conf ConfigMap, MyApp controller does not need to run reconciliation on
-myapp-dev MyApp resource as this resource not using myapp-staging-conf.

 ```go
 ctrl.NewControllerManagedBy(mgr).